Fish & Richardson P.C. (Dallas) - Litigation

 “If I have a complex problem that might lead to litigation or already is in litigation—no matter where in the country—I trust Mike and his team to handle it.”

-Mike represents clients in courtrooms around the country, from Oregon to Nebraska to Virginia to Texas.
-He maintains his national practice from his home state of Nebraska, where he lives with his wife, Heather, and his three daughters Alice, Elsie, and Clara Jane.
+He maintains his national practice from his home state of Nebraska, where he lives with his wife, Heather, and his four children Alice, Elsie, Clara Jane and Mike.

 Prism Technologies v.
-T-Mobile USA, Inc. – Mike’s client T-Mobile achieved a complete defense verdict after a two-week jury trial.
-Mike represented T-Mobile in multi-year, $100 million patent case and was part of trial team (Mike picked the jury, cross-examining key witness, and advised as to local strategy issues).
+T-Mobile USA, Inc.: Mike’s client T-Mobile achieved a complete defense verdict after a two-week jury trial.
+Mike represented T-Mobile in a multi-year, $100 million patent case as local counsel and was part of the trial team, picking the jury, cross-examining key witnesses, and advising on local strategy issues.

 Camris Technologies v.
-Siemens, et al. – Mike resolved the dispute favorably for his client Camris Technologies.
-Mike was lead counsel for Camris regarding a dispute relating to the development of innovative industrial water purification technology.
-After defeating defendants’ dispositive motion and successfully winning a variety of discovery motions, the case resolved on the eve of trial.
+Siemens, et al.: As lead counsel, Mike resolved the dispute favorably for his client Camris Technologies.
+After defeating defendants’ dispositive motion and winning a variety of discovery motions, the case resolved on the eve of trial.

 Kaavo v.
-Tier 3, et al. – Mike resolved the matter for his clients.
-Mike represented CenturyLink-owned companies in two related patent cases, both involving cloud computing technology, filed in the District of Delaware.
+Tier 3, et al.: Mike represented CenturyLink-owned companies in two related patent cases, both involving cloud computing technology, filed in the District of Delaware.
 Mike argued and won motions to stay discovery in each case; after a successful Alice motion invalidating the independent claims of the parent patent, the cases settled.